Zalexanninev15/PFT2/README.md

 4. Fill in the necessary fields in "Dump and Flash"

+   *To wipe "userdata" (or other partitions), you can flash the file " Wipe_userdata.pdf "(located in the folder with the application) in the "userdata" partition (or other partition)*

 5. Click button (before "Do IT!") and wait for the end of the process

    **P.S.** *In some cases, especially when after creating a dump you take to firmware, errors may pop up in the command line.
 If everything ends with success, reading/writing sectors will reach 0 and there will be no errors at the end - then with a 99.7% probability you will have everything*👌